sosiristseng/sosiristseng.github.io/docs/code/julia/pyplotjl-tips.md

   - tiff
 ---

-Some tips about https://github.com/JuliaPy/PyPlot.jl, the `matplotlib` (Python) visulization library for Julia.
+Some tips about https://github.com/JuliaPy/PyPlot.jl, the `matplotlib` (Python) visualization library for Julia.
 See also [docs for matplotlib](https://matplotlib.org/) since `PyPlot.jl` largely follows `matplotlib`'s API.

 ## How to solve `PyPlot.jl` installation errors